protesilaos/my-website/_interpretations/2022-07-14-lhasa-confession.md

 What is this confession about?
 Who is betrayed and what does the betrayal amount to?
-I think that without the final part of the song, we would have to surmise that this is all about a private affair.
+I think that without the final part of the song, we would have to surmise that this pertains to a private affair.
 Yet the allusion to the "truth" makes me believe that Lhasa sings about the person who defies the norms in their cultural milieu.